cbeams/spring-framework-2.5.x/readme.txt

 3. DISTRIBUTION JAR FILES

 The "dist" directory contains the following distinct jar files for use in applications.
 Both module-specific jar files and a jar file with all of Spring are provided.
-The following list specifies the respective contents and third-party dependencies.
+The following list specifies the corresponding contents and third-party dependencies.
 Libraries in brackets are optional, i.e. just necessary for certain functionality.

 * "spring-core" (~120 KB)